eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 - Retail
 - Smart Spaces

-It is also used in [Stwo](https://github.com/starkware-libs/stwo)'s [GPU implementation](https://github.com/nethermindeth/stwo-gpu), a Circle STARKs prover for program traces claiming to be the fastest one at the time of writing.
+In particular, we use it in [Stwo](https://github.com/starkware-libs/stwo)'s [GPU implementation](https://github.com/nethermindeth/stwo-gpu), a Circle STARKs prover for program traces claiming to be the fastest one at the time of writing.

 ### Threads, blocks, and warps